Lilyhammer: Season 3

-The third season premiered Friday, 21 November 2014, on Netflix.
+The third season premiered on Friday, 21 November 2014, on Netflix.

 The third season begins with Torgeir and Roar visiting Rio de Janeiro so that Roar can meet Alex, a woman he met online.
 Roar falls head over heels for her and the two plan to be married.
-Back in Lillehammer, Johnny gazes out his window at a Norwegian holiday festival with costumed participants, including a boy in a tiger costume, in the street below.
+Back in Lillehammer, Johnny gazes out of his window at a Norwegian holiday festival with costumed participants, including a boy in a tiger costume, in the street below.
 Johnny looks towards a window across the way and spies a beautiful blonde girl dressed in a cheerleader costume.
 A man approaches her from behind in what appears to be the beginnings of a lovemaking session but suddenly the man strikes the woman.

 Johnny runs downstairs, sprints across the street, and attempts to enter the building where the violence is taking place.
 The glass front doors are locked, and a dismissive clerk inside mouths, "We're closed", through the glass.
 Johnny breaks through the glass, grabs keys, and rushes up to where the woman is being beaten.
 He bursts into the room and drags the man off the woman.
 A one-armed woman enters behind Johnny and promptly shoots him.

 Shot and bleeding, Johnny staggers back down to the snow-covered street where he collapses and hallucinates that a tiger is approaching him.
 When he regains consciousness he is in a hospital bed.
 In Rio, Torgeir learns of this and returns to Norway, unable to be Roar's Best Man.
 The bride's brother, Oscarito, takes his place.
 On the day of the wedding Oscarito asks Roar to "perform a small favor" for him – transporting two gym bags to the yacht where the wedding is to take place.
 Overcoming his reluctance, Roar agrees in order to win favor with his bride's brother.
 Unbeknownst to Roar, the bags contain cocaine, and Roar and Oscarito are arrested and thrown into jail.

 As Johnny recovers from his gunshot wounds, he befriends a young autistic boy.
 The boy, now recognized as the tiger boy from earlier, is quiet and reclusive, but Johnny is able to communicate with him through their shared love for old-school gangster movies such as Angels with Dirty Faces.
 The boy possesses an encyclopedic memory and builds a gingerbread display with the getaway car of the woman that shot him, displaying the exact license plate number of the car.
 Johnny then hires former Police Chief Laila Hovland as a Personal Investigator to find the people that shot him.